Lawrence County Family Clinic P.A.

 • Doxy.me

-• Vaccine Locations
+• Children & the Vaccine

-COVID-19
+COVID-19 FAQs

 In March 2020, our world changed.
 A novel coronavirus, called COVID-19, swept across the globe.
 It caused chaos, confusion, illness, and death.
 In America alone, over 700,000 people have died as a result.
 This page is for our patients to keep them up to date on the latest in COVID-19 symptoms, what to do if you become infected, and where to get a COVID-19 vaccine.